 The Pandemic Preparedness Team has deployed more than 900 hand sanitizer and wipe stations on university grounds.

 All bathrooms, classrooms, offices, laboratories, study and learning spaces, meeting rooms, and equipment will be disinfected throughout the semester following public health guidelines.
 This includes using chemicals that are known to be effective against the coronavirus that causes COVID-19.

 Students are expected to disinfect surfaces in teaching spaces – the chairs and desks they use – when they enter a classroom.
 Instructors are expected to disinfect lecterns, tables or other spaces they use.
 Disinfectant and trash cans will be provided in these spaces.
 In addition, the university will supply hand sanitizer across key locations on university grounds.

 Custodial crews will follow CDC guidance on cleaning and disinfecting surfaces.
 This includes areas that are touched often such as doors, elevator buttons and other areas, as well as food courts, dining halls, academic spaces, offices and workspaces, classrooms and public spaces.
 Our custodial staff use chemicals that are effective against the coronavirus.

-Students who live in university housing will be responsible for cleaning their university housing rooms and bathrooms.
-The university will provide cleaning supply kits that include chemicals and cleaning materials to students who do not have their own supplies.
+Students who live in university housing will be responsible for cleaning their rooms and bathrooms.
+The university will provide cleaning supply kits that include disinfecting materials to students who do not have their own supplies.

 A fever is generally accepted as a body temperature higher than 100 degrees F. A normal body temperature is 98.7 degrees F.